How Much Butter is 1 2 cup of Oil? – 1/2 cup Oil to Butter!

 Replacing Butter with Saturated Fats and Oil

 Fats and oils have different properties, which help them be used interchangeably with butter, rendering them healthy substitutes.
-Ghee is a healthy and delicious substitute for butter for those with milk allergies or lactose intolerance.
+Ghee is a nutritious and delicious substitute for butter for those with milk allergies or lactose intolerance.
 Ghee is a type and category of clarified butter with a distinct aroma and unmatched taste.
 Ghee can be added during baking items for a desirable baking flavor.
 It can be substituted at a one-to-one ratio.
-However, ghee is suitable for those baked goods that require a high temperature with a warm serving.
+However, ghee is suitable for baked goods that require a high temperature and a warm serving.

 fats and oil satured